nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

 ## Data descriptors of a Path object

-The metasearch_dir Path object has more than convenient methods to work with filesystem paths.
-It also has attributes or data descriptors that can be helpful.
+In addition to some convenient methods to work with filesystem paths the metasearch_dir object has more useful things to help us when we work with paths.
+More specifically it has what are termed data descriptors.
+These are accessed in a similar manner to the methods but without parentheses.
 As an example we'll use the `parent` data descriptor:

 ~~~